 Read the team blogs for a more in-depth look at each team’s focus and outcomes below:

-Thanks to the DLBA team— Serena Brewer, Veronica Johnson, Justina Jeffers and JoCharta Rogers— for your trust, collaboration and generosity!
+Thanks to the DLBA team— Serena Brewer, Veronica Johnson, Justina Jeffers and JoCharta Rogers, and the rest of the team— for your trust, collaboration and generosity of time!

-We also want to thank AAA Auto Club Group, Invest Detroit, Goodwill Detroit, and Techtown for hosting us in their spaces during this project.
+We also want to thank AAA Auto Club Group (especially alumna Gabrial Taylor Saddler), Invest Detroit, Goodwill Detroit, and Techtown for hosting us in their spaces during this project.

 Challenge Detroit Alumni, Fellows and Staff take a photo after the project presentation (Photo courtesy of AAA Auto Club Group).